- BMW E30 318is Specs

 During my E30 ownership I was lucky enough to be able to purchase a genuine 4.10 small case limited-slip diff which I was keen to fit and try out.

 As far as the limited slip factor goes, the car was keener to slide when provoked in the wet, but I’d be hard pressed to state any performance gains in real-world spirited driving scenarios.
-Maybe on a track day it would have been a lot more obvious, needless to say I removed it and sold it on.
+I missed the slightly peppier ratio more than I appreciated the limited slip factor.
+Maybe on a track day the benefits of a limited-slip diff would have been a lot more obvious, but needless to say I removed it and sold it on.

 The 318is Engine – M42B18